West Marin Community Caring For Fire Evacuees

 Last night people enjoyed donated cheese from Cowgirl Creamery, salad from Greenleaf, a crab and shrimp mac n cheese, left over tri tip turned into tacos, Esteban, a sous chef at Marshall Store, and his mother made enchiladas, pizza from Whale of a Deli.
 Everyone found something to enjoy. (even the dogs got a sneaky bite of the tri tip!)

 Businesses not directly involved in feeding and housing the evacuees are finding their own ways to contribute.
 Dan Thompson, owner of the Tap Room in Inverness, California, held a benefit dinner last Thursday.
 All proceeds went to aiding evacuees.
 Dan expressed his solidarity, “We have to do all we can to help our neighbors over the hill who’ve lost so much.”

-Although the names of the many volunteers are not available, we extend a heartfelt collective “thank you” to everyone who helped.
+Although the names of the many volunteers are not available, we extend a heartfelt collective thanks to everyone who helped.
 The outpouring of community support has been extraordinary.
-We’d like to acknowledge local businesses who donated so much, and without whose generosity, none of this would have been possible.

 Bittersweet: 16 year old celebrates birthday with other fire evacuees in West Marin

 West Marin offers shelter, food and support for families fleeing the Sonoma and Napa fires.

 Finding Locally Sourced Food: Where to eat in Point Reyes

 Point Reyes National Seashore is famous for its stunning and diverse natural beauty, abundant wildlife and pristine waters.
 Only an hour's drive north of San Francisco, its coastal villages—from sunny Stinson Beach in the south to the famed oyster farms of Marshall along Tomales Bay—feel a world away.
 Join us for an insider's look at where to eat, stay and play in Point Reyes.